codacy-badger/Shelf/README-en.md

 # Shelf #

-**Shelf** is a Book Management and Social Networking Application.
+**Shelf** is a Book Organizer and Social Networking Application.
 With **Shelf**, you can organize books, or make lists of them.
 You can also trade books like flee market.
 Unlike other organizing apps, **Shelf** is easy to add, search, and also can be updated through Google Play Store application updates.

 ## How it was made?
 * [The 1st Creative Convergence Software Hackathon in PNU](docs/The_1st_PNU_hackathon_poster.jpg)